-Fixed Income Separate Account Management for the Benefit of WTC and WTCNV Clients.
-Pursuant to sub-advisory agreements, the Firm will provide discretionary investment management for certain fixed income portfolios of WTC's and WTCNV's trust and agency clients through a suite of model-driven fixed income portfolios (the "FI Strategies") subject to reasonable restrictions that WTC's and WTCNV's clients may impose on how the applicable FI Strategy will be managed in the applicable portion of the client's portfolio.
-The Firm offers three separate fixed income investment strategies through the FI Strategies, each of which is also offered through corresponding Funds for which the Firm serves as the investment adviser.
+Strategy-specific separate account management/sub-advisory services are primarily provided for the benefit of WTC and WTCNV clients.
+Pursuant to sub-advisory agreements, Whittier provides discretionary investment management for certain portions of WTC/WTCNV client portfolios, which primarily include a suite of model-driven fixed income portfolios (the "FI Strategies").
+Such separately managed accounts managed by Whittier may be subject to reasonable restrictions or customizations that WTC's and WTCNV's clients or portfolio managers may impose on how the applicable FI Strategy will be managed in the applicable portion of the client's portfolio.

+As further described in Item 8.
+B. ("Investment Strategies"), Whittier's strategy-specific separately managed accounts/sub-advisory services primarily, but not exclusively, include the Tax-Conscious California Bond Strategy, Tax-Conscious National Bond Strategy, and Core Bond Strategy (the "FI Strategies"), each of which is also offered through the corresponding Funds for which the Firm serves as the investment adviser.
 Whittier also makes available fixed income strategies based on reasonable client requests.
-These strategies generally take the form of laddered treasury portfolios (e.g., 1-5 year laddered U.S. treasury bonds), short term municipal bond portfolios (e.g., A+ rated or better 1-3 year U.S. corporate bonds) or similar common fixed income strategies.
+These strategies generally take the form of laddered treasury portfolios (e.g., 1-5 year laddered U.S. treasury bonds), short term municipal bond portfolios (e.g., 1-2 year California municipal bonds), high quality corporate bond portfolios (e.g., A+ rated or better 1-3 year U.S. corporate bonds) or similar common fixed income strategies.

-Services for separately managed accounts will include some or all of the following:
+Services for separately managed accounts may include some or all of the following:

-- Assisting the client in developing and modifying investment objectives, guidelines and restrictions for fixed income investments. - Implementing the client's fixed income investment strategy through the purchase and sale of securities and other financial instruments, the exercise of options, warrants, and subscription rights, and the investment and re-investment of cash balances for the account based on the FI Strategy selected. - Providing information and instructions to the client or its custodian (or trustee) so that transactions for the account are settled in an accurate and timely manner. - Reconciling its records with those of the client or its custodian (or trustee) on a periodic basis. - Reviewing each account's respective portfolio holdings so that the account's portfolio remains consistent with the client's investment strategy, as well as the client's investment objectives, guidelines and restrictions. - Furnishing reports to the client on a periodic basis concerning account activity and performance.
+- Assisting the client in developing and modifying investment objectives, guidelines, and restrictions. - Implementing the investment strategy through the purchase and sale of securities and other financial instruments, the exercise of options, warrants, and subscription rights, and the investment and re-investment of cash balances for the account based on the strategy selected. - Providing information and instructions to the client or its custodian (or trustee) so that transactions for the account are settled in an accurate and timely manner. - Reconciling its records with those of the client or its custodian (or trustee) on a periodic basis. - Reviewing each account's respective portfolio holdings so that the account's portfolio remains consistent with the investment strategy, as well as any other guidelines and restrictions. - Furnishing reports to the client on a periodic basis concerning account activity and performance.

-WTC and WTCNV pay the Firm a portion of the fees it receives as compensation for these services, as described in the agreement between such companies and the Firm.
+WTC and WTCNV pay Whittier a portion of the fees it receives as compensation for these services, as described in the intercompany services agreement between such companies and the Firm.

 Non-Discretionary Research and Analysis.
-Pursuant to a services agreement, the Firm will furnish its affiliates, WTC and WTCNV, with non-discretionary research analysis/reports, recommendations and other investment advice including, without limitation, fixed income and equity securities, industry and sector analysis, and related alternative asset due diligence.
+Pursuant to its intercompany services agreement, the Firm will furnish its affiliates, WTC and WTCNV, with non-discretionary research analysis/reports, recommendations and other investment advice including, without limitation, fixed income and equity securities, industry and sector analysis, and related alternative asset due diligence.
 WTC and WTCNV pay the Firm a portion of the fees it receives as compensation for these services, as described in the agreement between WTC and the Firm.

-The Firm provides investment advisory and management services to the Funds and other clients through a written Investment Advisory Agreement (the "Agreement") executed by both the Firm and the client.
+The Firm provides investment advisory and management services to the Funds and other clients through written Investment Advisory Agreements (the "Agreements") and Investment Policy Statements (each an "IPS") executed by both the Firm and the client (or in the case of sub-advisory services, the client's investment advisor).